 *** News ***

 I’m interested in the link between language and cognition.
-I hereby take an interdiscplinary approach and always look for ways to incorporate my research for computer scientists, or educators, for instance.
-In my new position I am working on societal impact more generally: How can we translate recent knowledge on language and cognitive science into society?
+I hereby take an interdisciplinary approach and always look for ways to incorporate my research for computer scientists, or educators, for instance.
+From 2022-2023 I worked on societal impact more generally within the Gravity Consortium Language in Interaction.

-My PhD focused on modals: items like may and can, which talk about possibilities and necessities that are not necessarily true at the moment (“There may be a monster under my bed!”).
+My research focuses on modals: items like may and can, which are used to talk about possibilities and necessities that are not necessarily true at the moment (“There may be a monster under my bed!”).
 We use these items frequently and with variable uses – but how?
-And how do children acquire language like this, which goes beyond the here and now?
+And how do children acquire language that goes beyond the here and now?

 Contact information